mid's site

 Exclusive features

-Vertex programs and fragment programs each have exclusive instructions, an artifact of the limited shading model available at its development.
+Vertex programs and fragment programs each have exclusive instructions, an artifact of the faggot limited shading model available at its development.
 It's well known that texture sampling used to be unavailable for vertex programs, but there's more to it.

 Indexing in vertex programs